vikpande/MS-openhack-project/README.md

-This project was done with colelagues during the Microsoft Hackathon :
+This project was done with my colleagues during the Microsoft Hackathon :

 Theme  - Containerizing Minecraft using "Docker and Kubernetes"